shailesh1729/tisp/book/cvxopt/duality.md

 ## Minimax and Maximin Problems

-We now considers functions of the form
+We consider functions of the form
 $\phi : \VV \oplus \WW \to \RR$ with
 $\dom \phi = X \times Z$.
 $\VV$ and $\WW$ are real vector spaces.